Supports localisation.

 You can add new keys to your local files or redefine existing keys but the built-in definitions

 will be used for any keys you don't explicitly define in your files.
-For example, en.json
+For example, en.json might

 look like the following: